 The Solution Admin Host has internal bridged networks for the Virtual Machines.
+It is physically connected to the following networks:

-The Solution Admin Host is physically connected to the following networks:
+- Management Network used by the RHEL OSP Director Node for iDRAC control of all Overcloud nodes. - Public API Network used for: - Inbound Access - HTTP/HTTPS access to the RHEL OSP Director Node - HTTP/HTTPS access to the Red Hat Ceph Storage Admin Node - Optional SSH Access to the RHEL OSP Director Node and Red Hat Ceph Storage Admin Node

-- 1. Public Network used for: - a.
-Inbound Access - a.
-HTTP/HTTPS access to the OpenStack Foreman Installer Node - b.
-HTTP/HTTPS access to the Red Hat Ceph Storage Admin Node - c.
-Optional SSH Access to the OpenStack Foreman Installer Node and Red Hat Ceph Storage Admin Node - b.
-Outbound Access - a.
-HTTP/HTTPS access for Ceph and Red Hat Updates - b.
-Used by the Tempest Test Node to run test using the OpenStack public API - 2.
-Provision Network Used by the OpenStack Foreman Installer Node to service DHCP to all hosts, provision each host, and act a proxy for the updates host. - 3.
-Private API Network Used by the Tempest Test Node to run tests against the OpenStack private API - 4.
-Storage Network Used by the Red Hat Ceph Storage Admin Node to provision, monitor and manage the Ceph Cluster.
+- Outbound Access - HTTP/HTTPS access for Red Hat Ceph Storage, RHEL, and RHOSP updates - Used by the RHEL OSP Director Node to run Tempest tests using the OpenStack public API - Provisioning Network Used by the RHEL OSP Director Node to service DHCP to all hosts, provision each host, and act as a proxy for external network access - Private API Network Used by the RHEL OSP Director Node to run Tempest tests against the OpenStack private API - Storage Network Used by the Red Hat Ceph Storage Admin Node to monitor and manage the Red Hat Ceph Storage Cluster

-Figure 5: Solution Admin Host Internal Network Fabric on page 33 displays how the networks are bridged inside the Solution Admin Host.
-As the Provision, Private API, and Storage networks come in on the same physical interface, 802.1q tagging is configured on the SAH and corresponding switch ports.
-This Reference Architecture does not cover any security aspects, so the appropriate Network and Security teams should be involved before connecting any machine to the externally accessible networks.
+Figure 5: Solution Admin Host Internal Network Fabric on page 43 displays how the networks are bridged inside the Solution Admin Host.
+Since the Provisioning, Private API, and Storage networks come in on one physical interface and the Public API and External Tenant networks on the other, 802.1q tagging is configured on the SAH and corresponding switch ports.
+This Reference Architecture does not cover any security aspects, so the appropriate Network and Security teams should be involved before connecting any machine to the externally-accessible networks.